Email Fatigue in Email Marketing: What is It and How to Avoid It

 - Repetitive email content: If the content of the emails becomes repetitive or lacks variety, subscribers may lose interest.
 Seeing the same types of promotions, messages, or offers repeatedly can lead to a decline in engagement.

-If any of these factors seem familiar, cease doing them immediately.
+If any of these factors seem familiar, cease them immediately.
 But there’s more to it — if you want to learn how to prevent email apathy from happening, ever, this next section has you covered!

 How to Prevent Email Fatigue in Subscribers